benroberts999/ampsci/README.md

  2. Input options -- how to run the code
     * _doc/ampsci_input.md_ -- detailed info on all input options
       * Best viewed with a markdown reader or on GitHub
-    * See also: _doc/ampsci.in.example_ -- an example input file for Cs
+    * See also: _doc/examples/ampsci.in_ -- an example/template input file
-      * copy to main directory + remove the '.example'
-      * _$cp ./doc/ampsci.in.example ./ampsci.in_
+    * In _doc/examples/_ there are several example input files, with the expected output; use these to test if everything is working!

  3. Physics documentation: _ampsci.pdf_ -- Description of physics/methods used in the code